30 years of growing this method

 Indi’s Bio

 Indi’s method is focused on people, not users.
+(She is not a designer nor a design researcher.)

-She was one of the founders of Adaptive Path, the pioneering UX agency.
+She was a co-founder of Adaptive Path, the pioneering UX agency from 2001-2014.

 Indi’s Accomplishments

 - Indi has given over 60 presentations at public conferences globally (8 of these were keynotes), and she has given 16 presentations at private conferences (6 of which were keynotes).
-Indi has been a guest on 37 shows and met with 111 small groups as a part of her effort to be there for meetups, learning orgs, and team chats.
+Indi has been a guest on 43 shows and met with 111 small groups as a part of her effort to be there for meetups, learning orgs, and team chats.

 - 2023: It took almost the whole year to create the jewel of the courses, Part 2: Qualitative Data Synthesis (Cultivate Emergent Patterns).
 Indi runs a Practice Group on the topic at the end of the year.
 Amyris Fernandez and team finish the translation of Time to Listen in Portuguese, and it is published in Brazil & Portugal.